 Outdated PHP versions and WordPress core are also major reasons behind a slow dashboard.
 Still, a lot of WooCommerce stores run on PHP 5.x and miss out on the performance gains of switching to PHP 7 and above.
 The newer PHP versions are leaner, optimized, secure, and provide better compatibility with the rest of the hosting stack.
 Similarly, updated versions of WordPress and WooCommerce are lightweight and much more efficient than their predecessors.
 Depreciated functions and inefficient coding practices lead to errors and decrease the performance of the backend.

 Speeding up a WooCommerce backend is a lot simpler after you have identified the possible causes that slow it down in the first place.
+Using a cache plugin can also help in reducing the load on your server and speeding up the backend.
 The process of speeding up the WooCommerce backend is different from speeding up the WooCommerce front-end.
 That is because, on the backend, the optimization is more like an elimination process where we shred the extra load and fix bugs in the code.
 We also need to dig a little deeper with the help of certain tools to find the real culprits behind slowing down the dashboard.

 Install Query Monitor